mengshuos/tp/docs/UserGuide.md

 #### Notes:
 > - The clear command clears all data, including people, groups, tags.
-> - After you type `clear`, you have to type `clear confirm` to complete the clear
+> - After you type `clear`, you have to type `clear confirm` to complete the clear.
-> - If you try to type `clear confirm` before having typed `clear` at least once, you will be prompted to first initiate the clear
+> - If you try to type `clear confirm` before having typed `clear` at least once, you will be prompted to first initiate the clear.
 > - After you type `clear`, if you type anything else other than `clear confirm`, it resets the clearing workflow and you have to start over.